Kanchon-Gharami/LLM_Smashdown/README.md

-# LLM-Smashdown: Black-Box LLM Replication via Logit Leakage and Distillation
+# Clone What You Can’t Steal: Black-Box LLM Replication via Logit Leakage and Distillation

 This repository provides a similar prototype implementation of the methods described in our paper:

-**Clone What You Can’t Steal: Black-Box LLM Replication via Logit Leakage and Distillation**
+> Kanchon Gharami, Hansaka Aluvihare, Shafika Showkat Moni, Berker Peköz.
+(2025). **Clone what you can’t steal: Black-box LLM replication via logit leakage and distillation.** *Proceedings of the 7th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS).* Advance online publication. https://arxiv.org/abs/2509.00973

 The codebase demonstrates the overall pipeline, structure, and experimental workflow used in the study, including projection-matrix recovery, knowledge distillation, and evaluation.
 This is not the exact original research code; instead, it is a cleaned, representative implementation intended for transparency and reproducibility.